joncline/salesforce-security-assessment/README.md

-r# Salesforce Security Assessment Tool
+# Salesforce Security Assessment Tool

 A comprehensive security evaluation tool for Salesforce organizations, built with Cline and designed to assess security configurations across 7 critical categories.